walkjivefly/unfork/README.md

 the daemon wallet instead.

 # Customise
-If your datadir is not called .blocknetdx and located in the logged in user’s home directory then you need to customise the script.
+If your datadir is not called .crown and located in the logged in user’s home directory then you need to customise the script.

 Use vi or nano or your favourite editor to customise the values for